-This article was originally published on LogRocket Blog.
+This article was originally published at LogRocket.

 A CSS style guide is a set of standards and rules on how to use and write CSS code.
 It often contains global branding definitions like colors and typography and a set of reusable components for building a more consistent and maintainable project.

 CSS style guides should be considered an equal citizen of every project requirement.

 There is more than one definition of what the style guide is.
 For example, Wikipedia says:

 “A style guide (or manual of style) is a set of standards for the writing and design of documents, either for general use or for a specific publication, organization, or field. (…)